PicnicSupermarket/error-prone-support/refaster-test-support/README.md

   file is added for every template collection.
 - For each Refaster template in the collection, the input and output file must contain a method.
 The name of the method is equal to the name of the Refaster template prefixed with `test` (e.g. `test<RefasterTemplateClassName>`).
-- The method contains at least one expression that matches the `@BeforeTemplate` one specific Refaster template.
+- The method contains at least one expression that matches the `@BeforeTemplate` of one specific Refaster template.
 As a result, the output file contains the same method with an updated expression, matching the content of the `@AfterTemplate`.
 Additionally, incorrect matches of _other_ Refaster templates in the method are flagged.

 As a result from these tests, unexpected output will be shown in the console.